202420505/TREE_CALENDAR/POLICY.md

 ## 2. THE WAY WE USE YOUR INFORMATION
 We process your information adhering to the general data processing principles.
+We may use the information we collect through our Site for a number of reasons, including to:

+ - to create account
+ - to identify user
+ - to stay connected
+ - to ensure data security and prevent fraud

 We will normally collect personal information from you only where we have your consent to do so, where we need the personal information to perform a contract with you, or where the processing is in our legitimate business interests.